The Creativity of Text-to-Image Generation: The Human Creativity of Text-to-Image Generation

 \subsubsection{Tools and services}

-A growing number of services and tools are emerging on the Web to support practitioners in creating text-based generative art.
-To name but a few, such services include Artbreeder\footnote{https://www.artbreeder.com} (a service that allows its users to fork other users's AI-generated artworks), Midjourney\footnote{https://www.midjourney.com}, NightCafe\footnote{https://creator.nightcafe.studio}, Pollinations\footnote{https://pollinations.ai}, Visions of Chaos\footnote{https://softology.pro/voc.htm} (a desktop software for experimenting with different deep learning models), WOMBO Dream\footnote{https://www.wombo.art} and Starry AI\footnote{https://www.starryai.com} (mobile applications for generating text-based artworks), conjure.art\footnote{https://www.conjure.art}, and multimodal.art\footnote{https://multimodal.art} (a user interface built on top of Google's Colab).
-This growing ecosystem of services and tools assists in making text-based generative art more accessible to non-technically mind\-ed users.
+A growing number of services and tools are emerging on the Web to support practitioners in creating text-to-image art.
+Besides the aforementioned Midjourney community, which has amassed a membership approaching 1 million community members~\cite{midjourney-growth}, such services include Artbreeder\footnote{https://www.artbreeder.com} (a service that allows its users to fork other users' AI-generated artworks), NightCafe\footnote{https://creator.nightcafe.studio}, Pollinations\footnote{https://pollinations.ai}, Visions of Chaos\footnote{https://softology.pro/voc.htm} (a desktop software for experimenting with different deep learning models), WOMBO Dream\footnote{https://www.wombo.art} and Starry AI\footnote{https://www.starryai.com} (mobile applications for generating text-to-image art), and multimodal.art\footnote{https://multimodal.art} (a user interface built on top of Google's Colab).
+Tools include, for instance, CLIP retrieval\footnote{https://rom1504.github.io/clip-retrieval} that helps to find out how the CLIP model understands a text prompt, and CLIP prefix captioning\footnote{https://github.com/rmokady/CLIP\_prefix\_caption}, a model that applies CLIP for captioning images with the aim of helping to produce better prompts from this initial image.
+The growing ecosystem of services and tools assists in making text-to-image generation more accessible to non-technically mind\-ed practitioners.
 The ecosystem also acts as a catalyst that draws in new practitioners and advances the field as a whole.
-It is the specific combination of people, technology, services, tools, and resources that formed a healthy ecosystem for the text-based generative art community to thrive.
+It is the specific combination of people, technology, services, tools, and resources that formed a healthy ecosystem for the text-to-image art community to thrive.